Easily create custom 3D Gridfinity designs with this free, interactive tool. Export your designs as STL

 To alleviate this problem, you can scale the model with the scale tool or scale the model before importing it into the software.

-Pay attention that uniform sclaing of the model can work great in some cases and actually make the cutout unfittable in other cases
+Pay attention that uniform scaling of the model can work great in some cases and actually make the cutout unfittable in other cases.

 Functionality to "Thicken" the cutout is being worked on.